-All athletes must have a physical examination on the OSAA pre-participation form before they are allowed to participate.
+All athletes must have a physical examination on the OSAA pre-participation form.
+This must be submitted to the Coach or front office and confirmed before students are allowed to participate or practice.

 TRANSPORTATION

 All members of athletic teams must travel in school transportation and must return by school transportation.
 Exceptions to this rule may be granted when a student has permission to ride home from a sporting event with his/her parent.
 The parent must confirm the arrangements with the coach in person and provide written authorization.
 Under no circumstances will a student athlete be allowed to travel home from an event with another student.